matmar10/earl-of-sandwich-privacy-policy/PRIVACY.md

 # PRIVACY POLICY

-This privacy policy governs your use of the software application Earl of Sandwich Samarinda (â€œApplicationâ€) developed by Matthew Joseph Martin ("The Developer").
+This privacy policy governs your use of the software application Earl of Sandwich Samarinda ("Application") developed by Matthew Joseph Martin ("The Developer").
 The Application is a chatbot that enables you to order food from Earl of Sandwich Samarinda.

 ## What information does the Application obtain and how is it used?